pivotal/docs-tap/getting-started/deploy-first-app.hbs.md

     For more information, see [Tanzu Apps Workload Create](../cli-plugins/apps/command-reference/tanzu-apps-workload-create.md).

-    > **Note:** This deployment uses an accelerator source from Git, but in later steps you use the VS Code extension to debug and live-update this application.
+    > **Note** This deployment uses an accelerator source from Git, but in later steps you use the VS Code extension to debug and live-update this application.

 3. View the build and runtime logs for your app by running the `tail` command: